General Guide

 Format support

-RAW + HEIC: only Zush
+RAW + HEIC: Zush is the documented option

-Video: only the CLI
+Video: Zush and the CLI

 Features that differ